Northwestern University (Evanston, Ill.)--Photographs

 Abstract Eva Reynolds' scrapbook is creatively crafted.
 Rather than filling the blank pages of a commercially produced scrapbook, she used a book of printed photographs entitled An Art Souvenir: Northwestern University (published by A. L. Swift & Co., Chicago, 1897) as the base for her scrapbook.
 Photographs and other items representing her experiences and activities at Northwestern are pasted on to pictures printed in the book.
 Many pages and photographs are titled...

-Abstract The series consists of 35-millimeter format color negatives made by Northwestern University student photographers during the period ca. 1993-1996.
+Abstract The series consists of 35-mm color negatives made by Northwestern University student photographers, from approximately 1993 to 1996.
 At least some of the student photographers whose work is included here were affiliated with the Northwestern annual, Syllabus.